top of page

 The third system is the one ski coaching ignores most completely, and the one women tend to recognise most immediately when they hear it named.

 On a ski slope, that scanning never stops.
 The group already moving toward the next lift.
 The partner who skis ahead without checking.
 The unspoken plan nobody discussed but everyone is following.
 In many ski groups, hesitation carries more social weight than certainty - and your nervous system registered that long before your conscious mind did.
-Research in sport psychology confirms that social cues, perceived judgement, being the least confident person in a group, can trigger the same protective response as physical threat.
-Your nervous system does not reliably distinguish between I might fall and everyone is waiting for me at the bottom.
+Research in sport psychology supports what many skiers already know from experience: social cues, perceived judgement and being the least confident person in a group can trigger a protective response in the body.
+Your nervous system doesn't reliably distinguish between I might fall and everyone is waiting for me at the bottom.

 Busy ski slope with moguls competition and spectators - nervous system continuously scanning for social cues and danger